-Body Piercing/Body Art: Students may have no more than one visible piercing in each ear and those must conform to the clinical agency's dress code.
+Body Piercing/Body Art: Students may have no more than one visible piercing in each ear and only one stud per ear which must conform to the clinical agency's dress code.
 No jewelry/hardware may be evident other than one small, stud per ear.
 Body art and tattoos must be covered at all times.